-Internships are offered in the fields of garden and estate maintenance, arboriculture, and natural lands management.
-Interns have the opportunity to participate in classes on subjects such as plant identification, IPM, irrigation, turf management, and plant records; they can attend lectures and field trips; and are given the chance to complete short-term projects.
-A limited amount of housing is available on-site at Winterthur.
-March 1 deadline.
+Internships are offered in the fields of garden and estate maintenance, arboriculture, groundskeeping and natural lands management.
+Interns have the opportunity to participate in classes on subjects such as plant identification, irrigation, turf management, and plant records; they also attend lectures and field trips.
+Housing is available on the Winterthur site.

 Types of Internship Positions

-As a Garden/Estate intern you will work alongside Winterthur's horticulture staff in different areas of the garden and estate during multi-week rotations.
-As part of their work experience, interns learn and practice sound horticultural techniques such as fertilizing, planting, pruning, snow removal, leaf removal, mowing, mulching, and trimming.
-Interns also learn about the design principles used in the creation and maintenance of Winterthur's naturalistic garden.
+Garden/Estate interns work alongside Winterthur's horticulture staff in different areas of the garden and estate during multi-week rotations.
+As part of their work experience, interns learn and practice sound horticultural techniques such as weeding, fertilizing, planting, pruning, mowing, mulching, trimming and learn about the design principles used in the creation and maintenance of Winterthur's naturalistic garden.

-As an arborist intern you will assist Winterthur’s arborists in maintaining the health and vigor of the trees throughout the Winterthur Garden while learning arboricultural techniques.
+The arborist intern assists Winterthur’s arborists in maintaining the health, safety and aesthetics of the trees throughout the Winterthur property while learning and applying arboricultural techniques.
 Interns have the opportunity to participate in all phases of tree care management, including ground and/or aerial pruning of trees.
 The intern will also participate in educational programing, attend lectures and field trips.

 Natural Lands Intern

 Natural lands interns gain knowledge and hands-on-experience by working on environmental projects at Winterthur.
-Interns work with the horticulture staff responsible for implementing proper environmental management practices, explore new practices, and maintain outlying areas, including meadows, streams and ponds, and woodland areas.
+Interns work with the natural lands staff responsible for implementing proper land management practices, explore new practices, and maintain outlying areas, including meadows, streams and ponds, and woodland areas.

 Detailed information about Winterthur’s specific internship requirements can be found on our paid internships page.